dorlores/2018_SE_Test1/README.md

 # 2018_SE_Test1
-The first test for the SE 2018

-###This program mainly talked about the process of how to open a JPG and then write into the TIF.
+### This program mainly talked about the process of how to open a JPG and then write into the TIF.

 The main code is saved in the **first_demo.cpp**, and the config files consists the head file **gdal_priv.h**, the source file **gdal_i.lib**, the dynamic link library **gdal18.dll** and the picture **trees.jpg**. you can use these files to run the program on the **visual studio 2017**.